 School District Reserves.
 Senate Bill 858 (Chapter 32, Statutes of 2014) ("S.B.
 858"), trailer legislation to the 2014-15 State budget, creates new disclosure requirements effective beginning Fiscal Year 2015-2016 for school districts that have general fund reserves in excess of the State minimum.
 S.B.
 858 requires school districts to identify amounts in excess of their required reserves and explain the need for higher levels.
 This information must be disclosed at a public meeting and in each budget submitted to a county office of education.
 As a result of the passage of Proposition 2, certain additional provisions of S.B.
 858 cap school district reserve levels.
 Reserves are capped in any fiscal year following a State deposit into the Proposition 98 reserve created by Proposition 2.
 Under S.B.
-858, in any fiscal year immediately after a fiscal year in which a transfer is made to the Proposition 98 reserve, any adopted or revised budget by a school district would need to contain a combined assigned and unassigned ending fund balance that is not more than two or three times, as applicable (based on a school district a waiver from this limitation on reserves for up to two consecutive years (within a three year period) if there are certain extraordinary circumstances.
+858, in any fiscal year immediately after a fiscal year in which a transfer is made to the Proposition 98 reserve, any adopted or revised budget by a school district would need to contain a combined assigned and unassigned ending fund balance that is not more than two or three times, as applicable (based on a school districts average daily attendance), the amount of the reserve for economic uncertainties mandated by the California Education Code.
+In certain cases, the county superintendent of schools may grant a school district a waiver from this limitation on reserves for up to two consecutive years (within a three year period) if there are certain extraordinary circumstances.